EFTEC/ArrayOne/README.md

 In short:
 - [x] Can I use in a close source application for free?
 Yes if you don't modify this library.
+- [x] If you modify it, then you must share the source code.